BDC Hamburger Icon

 Why it’s important to increase and maintain business cash flow

-• Gives you money to grow: An improved cash flow situation can help you open a new location or expand your business to a new area.
-A healthy cushion may mean you don’t need bank funding or can get by with a smaller loan.
-A cash flow cushion also gives you room to experiment and make mistakes because — as many investors will tell you — expansion always costs more and takes longer than you budget for.
+• More money to grow: Improved cash flow can help you open a new location or expand into a new market.
+A healthy cushion may eliminate the need for outside funding, or at least reduce how much you have to borrow.
+It also gives you room to experiment and make mistakes.
+As many investors will tell you, expansion always costs more and takes longer than expected.

-• Gives you better supplier relationships: Your suppliers dislike late payers as much as you do.
-With increased cash flow, you can settle your accounts with suppliers on time and keep supply chain disruptions at bay.
+• Better supplier relationships: Suppliers dislike late payers as much as you do.
+With more cash on hand, you can pay your vendors on time and keep supply chain disruptions at bay.

 Did you find this content helpful?